×

 Meaning: You can’t have your cake and eat it too

-Literal translation: There can’t be chickens in the corral and in the pot
+Literal translation: There can’t be chickens both in the barnyard and in the pot

 This saying remarks on when an individual’s expectations go beyond the scope of reality.